 Does Reflexology Hurt?

 To understand how reflexology feels, it’s important to distinguish between reflexology and foot massages.
-This is not a foot massage.
-It’s a treatment designed to improve your bodily functions and relieve issues.
+This is not a foot massage, although there are some similarities and you may find it just as relaxing.
+Indeed, it may be referred to as a ‘reflexology foot massage’, but there are distinct differences.
+Foot reflexology is a treatment designed to improve your bodily functions and relieve issues.
 As such, it can be uncomfortable while a reflexologist is working on relieving congestion in reflex areas.

 Your first reflexology appointment is likely to be the most uncomfortable.
 You may experience discomfort and pain as areas are worked on.
 Over time, and a number of treatments, this will improve, and within a few sessions you should expect it to become more comfortable.